 - Your chosen blob storage provider

-Before running the script you generated above, you must set additional environment variables to authenticate to your blob storage provider.
+Before running the script, you must set additional environment variables to authenticate to your blob storage provider.

 AZURE_STORAGE_CONNECTION_STRING